Want to hear something that’ll make you feel old?

 Gating your content works best if you show readers an excerpt that sells the content.
 To read more, they need to cough up their email address.

 Bigger is not better, and more is not better.

 It’s not better for your business, and it’s not better for your users.
-And the “less is more” motto is becoming more apparent in 2017.
+And the “less is more” motto is becoming more apparent.